When visiting Niagara Falls with kids, a Cave of the Winds tour is a MUST DO!

 I didn’t pack towels or a waterproof camera, but I recommend both for this attraction.

 Don’t rush the experience.
 My daughter had so much fun on the Hurricane Deck.
 I just couldn’t pull her away and ruin the fun, especially when she started splashing in the puddles.
 How often do kids get to stand in hurricane gale winds safely?
 If I didn’t have my camera, I would have joined her for more fun.

-Guets with mobility and balance issues should not climb the stairs at Cave of the Winds.
+Guests with mobility and balance issues should not take the Cave of the Winds tour.
 Also, very young children might be scared by the noise of the falls — and they should have an adult with them at all times.
 If they are scared, parents/family can take turns exploring Cave of the Winds.
 There is ample space to watch from a safe distance.

 Plan your visit to Cave of the Winds

 Cave of the Winds full-admission prices for 2014 are $12/adults and $6/ages 6-12.